hotaydev/audit-export/README.md

 ![npm version](https://img.shields.io/npm/v/audit-export?style=flat-square)
 ![npm downloads](https://img.shields.io/npm/dt/audit-export?style=flat-square)

-A handy tool to export npm audit results to a full offline HTML page for a better view of your project's vulnerabilities.
+A convenient tool to export npm audit results to a comprehensive offline HTML page, providing a clear overview of your project's vulnerabilities.

+## Compatibility

+**This package is compatible with Node.js versions 10 through 20, as well as future versions.**

 ## Installation